 Energy deflation accelerates as fuel shortages silence the machines.
 The fuel price of the moment is then too high.
 This high price results in yet more demand destruction which takes place even as fuel production decreases.
 To the producers there is a perceived surplus of fuel which requires cutting supply.
 To the consumers who waste fuel, the price is always too high requiring cuts in demand!

 Conventional analysis suggests that fuel shortages will result in higher prices.
 This assumes there are reserves of ‘excess’ cash savings or credit available or that shortages will magically provide more credit.
-Fuel shortages in deflation causes credit to disappear.
-The fuel price will hold or decline while the discretionary purchasing power of customers declines faster.
+A fuel shortage will cause credit to disappear; the fuel price will decline while the discretionary purchasing power of customers declines faster.

 The imbalance between supply and demand indicates fuel might suggest a higher per-barrel cost.
 If fuel prices cannot increase, the amount of increase will be subtracted instead from the purchasing power of customers.
 This will appear as a decline in the ‘C’ or consumption component of Keynes’ famous GDP equation.

-Our high fuel prices are causing fuel-driven deflation by stripping purchasing power from economies.
-You drive a car or you have money in your pocket: that is the choice for 2012.
+Our high fuel prices are causing fuel-driven deflation by removing purchasing power from economies.
+You drive a car or you have money in your pocket but not both at the same time: that is your choice for 2012.